-- a. performed the greatest percentage of their employment contract or work term with the employer in question within Saskatchewan, - b. was hired in Saskatchewan, and - c. was paid from the employer's Saskatchewan office or on the basis of records submitted by the employer's Saskatchewan office.
+- a. performed the greatest percentage of their employment contract or work term with their current employer within Saskatchewan, - b. was hired in Saskatchewan, and - c. was paid from the employer's Saskatchewan office or on the basis of records submitted by the employer's Saskatchewan office.